pangeo-data/education-material/jupyter-book/README.md

 git clone https://github.com/pangeo-data/jupyter-ocean
 ```

-I proceeded to edit this folder: Added notebook `chlorophyll.ipynb`.
-Edited it down to a reasonably small size;
+I proceeded to edit this folder

+- Added notebook `chlorophyll.ipynb`
+  - Edits --> small size --> refers to some local files (mp3 etc)
-put in language oriented towards middle school; added some content files (mp3, mp4, jpg).
+  - oriented towards middle school

-Interesting point: The Python code here attempts to install the ocean color map library cmocean; and so on.
+  - The Python code here attempts to install the ocean color map library cmocean; and some other tricky stuff
-Dunno if this will work out.
+- synch back to GitHub via `git push`
+- Back on GitHub in the jupyter-ocean repo:
+  - Created a `_toc.yml` file with a single entry for the chlorophyll notebook.